naturalis/nba-docs/content/doc-spec-services/specimen.md

-zoological and geological specimens), (ii) BRAHMS (http://herbaria.plants.ox.ac.uk/bol/) for botanical specimen including fungi, (iii) the [Xeno-canto](https://www.xeno-canto.org/) database of bird sounds, and (iv) species occurrences in the Netherlands from [Observation International](https://observation.org/).
+zoological and geological specimens), (ii) BRAHMS (http://herbaria.plants.ox.ac.uk/bol/) for botanical specimen including fungi, (iii) the [Xeno-canto](https://www.xeno-canto.org/) database of bird sounds, and (iv) species occurrences from [Observation International](https://observation.org/).
 This information is stored in the path *sourceSystem.code*.
 The query